mi-mran/mytanah/README.md

 	. ./export.sh

+On Linux systems, you need to add your user to "dialout" permission group to access /dev/ttyUSB* port (only need to do once):

+	sudo usermod -a -G dialout <username>

 ## Build and Flash Project

 Ensure that you have already setup the environment properly before building the project.